 LR84-AR00-9 Court Building Security

-Everyone entering the Vigo County Courthouse, the Vigo County Juvenile Justice Center, the Vigo County IV-D Court located in the Community Corrections Building, and all other locations where a judicial officer of any of the Courts maintains an office or conducts court proceedings (collectively “the courtroom buildings”), must consent to a search of their person, including any package, briefcase, or purse.
+Everyone entering the Vigo County Courthouse, the Vigo County Juvenile Justice Center, the Vigo County Magistrate/IV-D Court located in the Community Corrections Building, and all other locations where a judicial officer of any of the Courts maintains an office or conducts court proceedings (collectively “the courtroom buildings”), must consent to a search of their person, including any package, briefcase, or purse.

 If a courtroom building has more than one entrance/exit, the Courts may designate one or more of the entrances/exits to be used only for restricted purposes, as the Courts deem to be appropriate.